An Extended ADMM for 3-Block Nonconvex Nonseparable Problems with Applications: Introduction

-The structure of this paper is as follows: in Section \ref{sec:2}, we set some notations and recall some definitions and well-known lemmas used in convergence analysis.
-In Section \ref{sec:3}, we prove the main theoretical results of this paper, that is, the global convergence of ADMMn.
-In Section \ref{sec:4}, three numerical experiments are held to validate the ADMMn.
+The structure of this paper is as follows.
+In Section \ref{sec:2}, we give some notations and recall some definitions and well-known results used in the convergence analysis.
+The global convergence of ADMMn is constructed in Section \ref{sec:3}.
+Some numerical experiments are presented to validate the performance of ADMMn in Section \ref{sec:4}.
 Section \ref{sec:5} concludes this paper.